 (NICU, the nature of motherhood)

-This memoir chronicles the first 56 days of life of the authors twins, born at 30 weeks, spent in the NICU.
+This memoir chronicles the first 56 days of the life of the author’s twins, born at 30 weeks, spent in the NICU.
 She describes a journey that was far from smooth.
 It was rocky and filled with turbulence from the outset.
 Mothership provides a window into a world that may be familiar to many of us in a work context but is seen here through the eyes of a mother.
-IIt’s disorientating, frightening, a liminal place where babies born too small, too soon, may live or die.
-What really struck me was the camaraderie of “the milking shed”, the irreverent humour, and the ability to be human when that was all that remained.
-It left me expanding the horizons of what the word “mother” really means to me.
+It’s disorientating, frightening, a liminal place where babies born too small, too soon, may live or die.
+What struck me was the camaraderie of “the milking shed”, the irreverent humour, and the ability to be human when all that remained.
+It left me expanding the horizons of what the word “mother” really means.
 There are important lessons for those of us who look after whole families – leaving your newborn babies in the hospital and being at home, a mother with no mothering to do… The line “I am half a mother, twice” will stay with me always.